dfsmania/LaradminLTE/docs/sections/config/menu.md

 }
 ```

 The `BuildingMenu` event allows you to access and modify the menu structure defined in your `ladmin_menu.php` file.
 You can do this by interacting with the `menu` property, which contains the entire menu configuration as specified in `ladmin_menu.php`.
 This means you can dynamically add, remove, or update menu items during the event, giving you full control over the final menu that will be displayed.
+The following basic examples demonstrate how to work with the event’s `menu` property inside the `handle()` method:

-::: details Example: Add New Item to Menu
+::: details Example: Add New Item to Menu {open}
 This basic example demonstrates how to add a new item to the static menu configuration.

 ```php